i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 To change the current locale, do this:

-To return the current locale to the system default, do this:
+To reset the current locale back to the default system locale, do this:

 I18n.of(context).locale = null;